ratatui/ratatui/ratatui-macros/README.md

 ## Crate Organization

 `ratatui-macros` is part of the Ratatui workspace that was modularized in version 0.30.0.
-This crate provides procedural macros and utilities to reduce boilerplate when working with Ratatui.
+This crate provides declarative macros to reduce boilerplate when working with Ratatui.

 **When to use `ratatui-macros`:**